Speaker sensitivity (also known as speaker efficiency) can be an important factor when you are looking to buy a new set of speakers.

 More efficient speakers will generally be more expensive to buy than less efficient ones as they will cost more to manufacture and design - and so your decision may come down to what you can afford to buy - but in general the more efficient the better.

-Also bear in mind that the size of speakers will affect the sensitivity, as it is difficult to get small speakers to a similar level of sensitivity as larger speakers - so bookshelf speakers can be expected to be less efficient than floorstanding speakers (go here for more information on speaker sizes).
+Also bear in mind that the size of speakers will affect the sensitivity, as it is difficult to get small speakers to a similar level of sensitivity as larger speakers - so bookshelf speakers can be expected to be less efficient than floorstanding speakers (go here for more information on the different types of home theater speakers).

 If you are getting enough volume in your room from your present system then there is little reason to change.